Now(Inspired by Derek Siver's /now page movement) -- Last updated 2nd August 2018.

 I'm a husband and new dad, to a daughter (Ella) born in September 2016.
 Being a dad is very awesome.
 Seeing a little human grow is the most amazing thing.
-Ella has started to walk (with assistance), which is pretty cool.
+Ella is now walking by herself, and is getting very good at communicating what she wants.
+She's taken an interest in the piano.

-Once I'm done with this talk, I plan to get back to writing Joy of Elixir in my free time (read: during my commute).
+In my spare time, I'm continuing to write Joy of Elixir.
 This book is a gentle introduction to programming for first-timers, teaching them the ways of Elixir.
 Why I'm writing it is best explained by it about page.
 I'm hoping to have it complete by the end of 2018.
-I'm about three or four chapters away from that, but the conference talk comes first.
+I'm about three or four chapters away from that.
+Now that the conference talks are out of the way, I can focus more time on this.

 I'm the current Treasurer of Ruby Australia.
 This mostly involves paying bills, and making sure others have paid their bills on time.